moneebullah25/generic-c-dsa-algorithms/README.md

 # **C MATRIX**

+The **Matrix** class is a data structure for representing and manipulating matrices in C. The class definition starts with a header guard, followed by an include for a "c\_helper.h" file.
+The definition of the **Matrix** structure starts with the definition of a struct, which consists of the following member variables:

+- **unsigned int num\_rows** : Number of rows in the matrix.
+- **unsigned int num\_cols** : Number of columns in the matrix.
+- **double\*\* data** : A two-dimensional array of double-precision floating-point values representing the data in the matrix.
+- **bool is\_square** : A boolean value indicating whether the matrix is square or not.

 ## Functions:

 - **Matrix\* MatrixNew(unsigned int num\_rows, unsigned int num\_cols)** Allocates memory for a new Matrix structure with the given number of num_rows and num_cols.